 This research was funded by the National Science Foundation (award number 1659293).
 The opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the view of the National Science Foundation.

-The cloud service 4Ceed and the edge device BRACELET accelerates the process of making scientific discoveries by providing researchers with the convenience to upload, examine, and process their experimental data (e.g., microscope images) and metadata (e.g., microscope settings).
-For researchers, an equally important information towards correct scientific experimentation, besides instrument raw data and metadata, is sensory data around the instruments when experiments are conducted.
+The cloud service 4Ceed and the BRACELET network accelerates the process of making scientific discoveries by providing researchers with the convenience to upload, examine, and process their experimental data (e.g., microscope images) and metadata (e.g., microscope settings).
+For researchers, equally important information towards correct scientific experimentation, besides instrument raw data and metadata, is sensory data around the instruments when experiments are conducted.
 For example, the ability to capture and control laboratory environmental sensory information such as temperature, humidity, vibration is crucial for nano-fabrication.
-In some laboratories we have few stand-alone sensors to collect humidity data.
-However, it is very time consuming to manually collect and correlate those parameters with our fabrication process.
+In some laboratories, we have a few stand-alone sensors to collect humidity data.
+However, it is very time-consuming to manually collect and correlate those parameters with our fabrication process.

 This research was funded by the National Science Foundation (award number 1827126).
 The opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the view of the National Science Foundation.

 Provenance is an appropriate solution to improve system security in research environments and cyberinfrastructures.
 Data provenance includes capturing the data/metadata origins, recording what happens to them, and monitoring where they move over time.
 Data provenance provides audit trails and helps to track the sources and reasons of any problems.
 Moreover, it increases the data trustworthiness by recording different transactions in the system and archiving them as log files.
 Data provenance also makes data replication easier and stored logs in the database can be simply used as a recipe to recreate the specific data.
 Provenance data let the system learn how the data was derived and this can be used for further investigations.